grain-lang/grain-language-server/editor-extensions/vscode/README.md

 - The Grain CLI needs to be on your path.
 If not, set the `cliPath` setting inside the `[Extension Development Host]` instance to the location of your Grain CLI.
 - In the `[Extension Development Host]` instance of VSCode, open a document in 'grain' language mode.
 - After a code change, you'll likely need to trigger a "Developer: Reload Window" action in the `[Extension Development Host]` instance before the extension will pick up the changes.

+## Useful files

+- `package.json` - this is the manifest file in which you declare your language support and define the location of the grammar file that has been copied into your extension.
+- `syntaxes/grain.tmLanguage.json` - this is the Text mate grammar file that is used for tokenization.
+- `language-configuration.json` - this the language configuration, defining the tokens that are used for comments and brackets.